djupudga/crustomize/docs/generate.md

 folder in the working directory.
 This folder will be synced every time you run the command.

+## Repo and custom helpers

+If you have custom helpers for a repo, you can store these in a folder in the repo and then point to these using the `--helpers/-H` cli flag.

+For example, if you repo is in an S3 bucket, and you point to it like
+this: `--repo s3://bucket/ecs/v3` and your helpers are located at `s3://bucket/ecs/v3/helpers` the repo will be synced to:
+`./.repo/ecs/v3`.
+Thus, your helpers will be located at:
+`./.repo/ecs/v3/helpers`.

 ## Example usage

 ```bash